meteor/react-packages/docs/tutorial.md

 var App = React.createClass({
   mixins: [MeteorDataMixin],
   trackMeteorData() {
-    // This function knows how to listen to Meteor's reactive data sources,
+    // This method knows how to listen to Meteor's reactive data sources,
     // such as collection queries
     return {
-      // Returns an array with all items in the collection
+      // Return an array with all items in the collection
       tasks: Tasks.find().fetch()
     }
   },